Upper Hutt College: Houses

-BYOD (Bring Your Own Device) at UHC

-Upper Hutt College started encouraging students to bring their own devices to school in 2015, when student Wi-Fi was set up.

 Fire

-On the evening of 1 September 2019, a fire was started in one of the classrooms in the technology block, the fire quickly got out of control.
+On the evening of 1 September 2019, a fire was started in one of the classrooms in the technology block, and quickly got out of control.
 A number of firefighters and units spent hours getting it under control.
 Nobody was harmed during the fire.

 The school ended up being closed for a number of weeks, due to safety concerns raising from the fire.
 Asbestos was discovered in the damaged building and had to be removed safely.
 The main power cable that brought power into the school was under the building that was destroyed, work had to be carried out to make sure there was no damage to cables.
 The junior school was broken up, and spread out to two different sites so that teaching and learning could be carried on.

 Two people were arrested for arson.

+Principals

+Since its foundation in 1962, Upper Hutt College has had six principals.
+The following is a complete list: